 Fluticasone is corticosteroid given via oral, nasal, or topical routes.
 The route of administration depends on the patient’s diagnoses.
 Oral fluticasone is FDA-approved to treat asthma and has an off label use for chronic obstructive lung disease (COPD) and eosinophilic esophagitis.
 Inhaled steroids slightly improve lung function and improve symptoms of COPD but do not affect the rate of lung function decline.
-Nasal fluticasone is used to treat allergic and non-allergic rhinitis, nasal polyps and allergies.
+Nasal fluticasone can treat allergic and non-allergic rhinitis, nasal polyps, and allergies.
 The topical route treats atopic dermatitis and dermatoses.

 This drug is a corticosteroid and has a direct local effect of vasoconstriction and anti-inflammatory activity.
 Glucocorticoids inhibit the initial inflammatory events such as vasodilation, vascular permeability, and leukocyte emigration.
 Fluticasone directly decreases inflammatory cells such as eosinophils, monocytes, mast cells, macrophages, and dendritic cells.
 It reduces the number of these cells and also the number of cytokines they produce.
 This medication also directly increases beta-2 receptors on airway smooth muscle and decreases mucus gland secretions.
 This corticosteroid also increases the anti-inflammatory effects of annexin-1, secretory leukoprotease inhibitor (SLPI), mitogen-activated kinase phosphatase-1 (MKP-1), glucocorticoid-induced leucine zipper protein (GILZ), and I-kappa B-alpha and inhibitor of NF-kappa B.